Career Advice for Teenagers

 The Highlands Ability Battery is a 3-hour assessment to identify natural ability and comes with 3 colour PDF reports (50 pages) including the Career Exploration Supplement to suggest career options.
 It also improves study skills and increases self-confidence.
 You can read more and make payment via this page.

 Add in the Strong Interest Inventory (SII) to assess interests.
-You receive a 12-page colour PDF report.
+You receive a 12-page colour PDF report along with guidance notes.
 These is an additional fee of £40.

 Further 50-minute sessions are £89 (Skype) and £99 (F2F)

-The teenager programme combines these 2 assessments alongside 2.5 hours of coaching sessions.
+The teenager programme combines the Highlands Ability Battery and the Strong Interest Inventory alongside 2.5 hours of coaching sessions.
 One of 90 minutes to discuss the Highlands Ability Battery and 2 x 30-minute sessions – the first to listen to your teen and help them think through any ideas they may have and to gain a clearer understanding of options.
 Following a discussion of the 2 assessments we have a 30 minute follow up to review research and clarify next steps.
 All discussions are recorded and sent as MP3s.

 I’m interested in career advice for teenagers.
 What next?